 • You can also make up for missed years.
 You can make a maximum $5,000 RESP contribution in one year and receive a grant of $1,000.

-• Harvesting capital gains from your portfolio (you could then use proceeds to top up your tax-free savings account [TSFA] if room is available).
+• Harvesting capital gains from your portfolio: You could then use proceeds to top up your tax-free savings account (TFSA) account if room is available.

 • Withdrawing additional income from your retirement saving plan (RSP) or retirement income fund (RIF).

-5) Withdrawal from your tax-free savings account: If you plan to use funds from your TFSA in 2019, consider drawing them out now.
+5. Withdrawal from your TFSA: If you plan to use funds from your TFSA in 2021, consider drawing them out now.
 You are allowed to re-deposit funds the following calendar year after a withdrawal.
-In theory, you could replace funds early in 2019 by drawing them out now versus waiting another year if you withdraw in January.
+In theory, you could replace funds early in 2021 by drawing them out now versus waiting another year if you withdraw in January.

-6) Convert some of your RSP to RIF at age 65: If you are 65 and have no sources of pension income (CPP and OAS are not considered eligible pensions), you can withdrawal $2,000 from a RIF tax-free by using the federal pension credit.
+6. Convert some of your RSP to RIF at age 65: If you are 65 or older and have no sources of eligible pension income (CPP and OAS are not considered eligible pensions), you can withdrawal $2,000 from a RIF tax-free by using the federal pension credit.
 Do so by electing a partial transfer of assets from RSP to RIF, leaving the rest in RSPs until you turn 71.
 RSP withdrawals do not qualify.

-7) Contribute to a registered disability savings plan (RDSP): These are tax-deferred saving plans available to Canadian residents eligible for the disability tax credit.
+7. Contribute to a registered disability savings plan (RDSP): RDSPs are tax-deferred saving plans available to Canadian residents eligible for the disability tax credit.
 Depending on the net income of the beneficiary's family, the government may contribute up to a maximum of $4,500 in grants and bonds per year of eligibility.